Welcome To Our Website

 The GSSI Genealogy Collection at the John A. Logan College Library consists of more than 1000 books and several hundred reels of microfilm.
 The collection does not circulate, but it is catalogued and may be searched through the JALC Library.
 Once at the Library site, click on "Find Books and Media" to search for books in the GSSI Collection.
 Before planning to visit the Library, always consult the College Library Home Page for current opening and closing hours.

-The Society issues an E-Newsletter as needed, and publishes a quarterly journal, The Saga of Southern Illinois, both of which are distributed to all members of the society.
+The Society issues a Newsletter as needed and publishes a quarterly journal, The Saga of Southern Illinois, both of which are distributed to all members of the society.
 GSSI also has an extensive list of both book and on-line publications.